Domdadomb/MinecraftMod/README.md

 # MinecraftMod
-This is a Minecraft mod i'm working on and hope to complete
+This is a Minecraft mod for 1.16.1 i'm working on and hope to complete

 By then end it should have:
 1. Kyber Crystals - Found in the nether at the bottom of lava lakes - Are white originally but you can dye them to produce different colours